rajkiadam/spaceshooter/README.md

 # Space Shooter

-This project was the first to use PixiJS at front-end development
+This project was the first for me to use PixiJS at front-end development :)

 ## Game configuration